Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 Toss the plant

-If you keep the pot, make sure to give it a good cleaning.
-Maybe even soak in hot water for an hour too.
+If you keep the pot, make sure to give it a good cleaning with bleach and hot water.

 The best way to get rid of spider mites is to prevent them from infesting your plants in the first place.